ayeffkay/mlops_zoomcamp_project/README.md

 ```

-The data is chosen so that the drift must occur, so it is the expected behavior that models performs bad.
+The data is chosen so that the data drift must occur, so it is the expected behavior that models performs bad.

 ### Models monitoring

-[Models monitoring](src/monitoring/monitor.py) is implemented using [Evidently AI](https://www.evidentlyai.com/), [Prometheus](https://prometheus.io/) and [Grafana](https://grafana.com/) inside [predictor_1](src/deploy/triton_models/predictor_1/1/model.py).
-PostgreSQL database and Prometheus are specified as data sources for Grafana in [configs](configs), dashboard config is located [here](dashboards/model_metrics.json).
-To see grafana dashboard, check `localhost:3000`  (default username is `admin`, password is similar).
+[Models monitoring](src/monitoring/monitor.py) is implemented using [Evidently AI](https://www.evidentlyai.com/) and [Grafana](https://grafana.com/) inside [predictor_1](src/deploy/triton_models/predictor_1/1/model.py).
+[PostgreSQL database](https://www.postgresql.org/) and Prometheus are specified as data sources for Grafana in [configs](configs), dashboard config is located [here](dashboards/model_metrics.json).
+To see grafana dashboard, check `localhost:3000`, `Dashboards->model_metrics` (default username is `admin`, password is similar).

 As mentioned above, when first model makes prediction for batch, evidently calculates data drift and saves result to PostgreSQL database.
 If data drift is detected, the prediction is made by the second model.
-Also default Grafana alerting was set - it sends notifications inside Grafana if batch data drift occurred.
+Also default Grafana alerting was set - it sends notifications inside Grafana if batch data drift occurred (I [exported it](configs/data_drift_alert.yaml) but for some reasons I couldn't import it in the new image).

 ## Implemented features: summary